dinky1s/dogefaucet-list/README.md

 - BitCoin Reserve - do easy tasks to earn BTC - Pays frequently and nicely!
 [Bitcoin Reserve](http://me.cur.lv/bitcoinreserve)
 - Virwox - No actual free coins here, but a great exchange to get started in Cryptocurrencies.
 Can use Paypal to by SLLs and convert the SLLs to Bitcoins (BTC).
 Safe, secure and easy to use.
 Register here:     [Virwox.com](http://bit.cur.lv/Virwox)

+CashCoin
+- Free Cashcoin - this one pays instantly!
+[Free CashCoin](http://in.cur.lv/cashcoin)

 MoonCoin
 - MoonFaucet - Rena Faucet, this one pays.
 May have to wait until you reach withdrawl limits, but they are small and easy.
 [Moon-faucet.tk](http://now.cur.lv/MoonFaucet)

-CashCoin
+ZetaCoin
-- Free Cashcoin - this one pays instantly!
-[Free CashCoin](http://in.cur.lv/cashcoin)
+- ZET for Free - this one pays instantly, amount varies depending upon price and pool quantity.
+[ZetaCoin](http://cur.lv/7q3rj)